General Info – summary

 Flowers

 The small, bisexual Flowers are actinomorphic (Regular, symmetrical.
 Flowers are vertically divisible into similar halves by more than 1 plane passing through the axis).
-Flowers are borne in leaf axils in long slender panicles (indeterminate, branched inflorescence with stalked flowers – photo 291).
-The Perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) tube is ovoid.
+Flowers are borne in leaf axils (the upper angle between a lateral organ, such as a leaf, and the stem that bears it) in long slender panicles (indeterminate, branched inflorescence with stalked flowers – photo 291).
+The Perianth (the 2 floral envelopes considered together; a collective term for the calyx and corolla) tu0.be is ovoid.
 The greenish white to cream Tepals (parts of the perianth when these parts cannot easily be divided into calyx and corolla) are in 2 whorls of 3 each (photo 512).
 In this photo, they are similar, sub-equal and externally hairy.
 The tepals are deciduous (falling off at maturity).
 The process is abscission (the natural detachment of parts of a plant, typically dead leaves and ripe fruit).
-Buds (photo 512) and Pedicels (flower stalk) may be hairy.
-The 9 Stamens are in 3 whorls and are attached to the perianth.
-The stamens have Anthers that are introrse (faced inward).
-Anthers are longer than the filaments and each has 2 thecae (pollen sacs).
+Buds are green (photo 512) and Pedicel (flower stalk) may both be hairy.
+The 9 fertile Stamens are in 3 whorls and are attached to the perianth.
+The stamens have Anthers that are introrse (turned or faced inward or toward the axis as in an anther whose line of dehiscence faces towards the centre of the flower).
+Anthers are longer than the filaments (photo 514) and each has 2 thecae (pollen sacs).
 In addition, there is an innermost 4th whorl containing conspicuous staminodes (sterile stamens) which may be shaped like arrowheads.
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The sessile, superior 1-chambered Ovary contains a single, short cylindrical Style and a slightly expanded Stigma (photo 514).
+The sessile, superior 1-chambered Ovary contains a single, short cylindrical Style (the more or less elongated part of the pistil situated between the ovary and the stigma) and a slightly expanded Stigma (the part of the pistil that receives the pollen (photo 514).
 (Sep-Nov).

 Fruit

-The nearly spherical, mature Fruit is about 2cm in diameter (photo 311), is a Drupe (a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp; stone fruit e.g., peach).
+The young Fruit is a green (photo 333) Drupe.
+When mature it becomes brown, nearly spherical and about 2cm in diameter (photo 312).
+The drupe is a fleshy, 1-seeded indehiscent fruit with the seed enclosed in a stony endocarp (photo 311); stone fruit e.g., peach.
 The fruit is completely enclosed within a hard accrescent (continues to grow after flowering) receptacle (that expanded tip of the flower stalk from which the floral parts develop – photo 312).
-It is initially light green but turns dark brown to black after falling.
-At this stage, it has a low density, and it can float in water (photo 104).
+It is initially light green but turns dark brown to black after falling (photo 312).
+At this stage, it has a low density, and can float in water (photo 104).
 The almost spherical Seed lacks endosperm (the starch and oil-containing tissue of many seeds; often referred to as the albumen).
 The Testa (seed coat) is membranous.
 (Jan-Mar).

 Distribution & Ecology

 This tree is Endemic (endemism is the ecological state of a species being unique to a defined geographic location) in South Africa.
 It grows from Port St. Johns (Eastern Cape – 270km NE of East London) and the Pondoland Coastal Plateau to the northwest.
-From here trees occur northwards into KwaZulu-Natal – as far as Ifafa (Zulu – sparkling) Lagoon (south of Scottburgh).
+From here trees occur northwards into KwaZulu-Natal – as far as Ifafa (Zulu – sparkling) Lagoon (south of Scottburgh – a coastal resort).
 Here good specimens are visible.
 Trees are common close to streams, rivers and evergreen forests – usually below 1 100m.
 This tree coppices (growth occurs from the trunk from shoots or root suckers) readily.
-Baboons and buck consume the Fruit that can float, and this becomes a method of dispersal.
+Baboons and buck consume the Fruit that can float, and this becomes a method of seed dispersal.
 The picture of the floating fruit (photo 104 above) was in fresh water.
-Seawater has a greater density, and this would enhance dispersal.
+Seawater has a greater density, and this further enhances dispersal.
 Leaves, fruit and bark contain antioxidants.
 The tree attracts insects, birds, and antelope.

 Ethnobotany